Ada Estelle Schweitzer: Later years

-Schweitzer, a Republican, lost her state government job in 1933, after Paul V. McNutt, a Democrat, was elected governor of Indiana.
-Governor McNutt reorganized the state government, which included dissolving the Division of Infant Hygiene and dismissing Schweitzer and her staff.
+Schweitzer, a Republican, lost her state government job in 1933, after Paul V. McNutt, a Democrat, won the state governorship.
+Governor McNutt reorganized the state government, which included disbanding the Division of Infant Hygiene and dismissing Schweitzer and her staff.
 Schweitzer worked at the Children's Bureau in Washington, D.C., from 1993 to 1939.
 In her later years, she was a psychiatrist at Fletcher Sanitarium and was involved in work for the Methodist Church.

 Death and legacy

 Schweitzer died on July 2, 1951, in Indianapolis, and is buried in Michigan.

 Schweitzer is considered an expert in the field of infant health care and a pioneer in public health.
 Her work, including the Better Baby contests, is indicative of some of the Progressive Era reform efforts, but it also shows problematic racial and class implications of improving babies' health in Indiana.
 Schweitzer's public health programs were influenced by the eugenics movement in the early twentieth century.
 Her message was to produce "better babies through improved rearing and superior breeding."
 She supported Indiana's eugenic marriage and sterilization laws, which were later ruled unconstitutional, and the state government's right "to restrict procreation and marriage."
 Schweitzer also encouraged Hoosiers "to reproduce responsibly."
 While the Better Baby contests were credited with helping to lower infant mortality in Indiana, they also helped to normalize the concept of eugenics for residents of the state.

 As a tireless, progressive crusader, Schweitzer's and her staff's efforts helped to change attitudes about child and maternal health in Indiana.
 Statistics confirm that the state's infant mortality decreased during her years as a public health leader in Indiana to the fourth lowest in the United States.
 This accomplishment was partly attributed to the division's educational outreach efforts.
 In its first decade of work during the 1920s the division examined 77,584 children, enrolled 55,171 mothers in the division's classes, and 606,364 people had attended its health-related film screenings.
 In addition, the division had distributed 1.2 million healthcare pamphlets.

 In 1936 state legislation was passed to partially revive Schweitzer's division using Title V funds under the Social Security Act (1935).
 Indiana's Bureau of Maternal and Child Health was financially supported with state and federal funding.